NavyaG-lab/Tech-writer/primer.md

   * [Airflow on Github](https://github.com/apache/incubator-airflow)
   * [Nubank's Airflow server](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=prod-dagao)
   * TODO: How is target date used, and is it relevant for Airflow?
+  * TODO: How to retry a given node?

 ## Sabesp overview
   * Command line utility for interacting with data infra ([sample commands](cli_examples.md))
+  * The [`sabesp`](https://github.com/nubank/sabesp) command line utility is separate from the [`nu cli`](https://github.com/nubank/nucli) because `nu cli` is written in Bash, while `sabesp` is written in Python and we haven't done the work to make them interoperate.
+  * Typically sabesp is called by other tools, like Airflow, but it can be run manually in a terminal, either for development or to address problems with a production run.

 ## Capivara-clj overview
   * [Capivara](https://github.com/nubank/capivara) is a Redshift data-loader written in Clojure.
 The -clj suffix is there to disambiguate from an older SQL runner project.